noise64/golem-ts-multi/README.md

 Available commands:
   build:                build all components
   updateRpcStubs:       update stubs based on componentDependencies
-  generateNewComponent: generates new component from template
+  generateNewComponent: generates new component from template, expects <component-name>
+  deploy:               deploy (create or update) all components
+  deployComponent:      deploy (create or update) the specified component, expects <component-name>
   clean:                clean outputs and generated code
 ```